DHTMLX/docs-suite/docs/combobox/api/combobox_placeholder_config.md

 # placeholder

-@short: sets a placeholder in the input of Combo
+@short: Optional.
+Sets a placeholder in the input of Combo

 @signature: {'placeholder?: string;'}